mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 # Question 3
 On the back-end, Airbnb uses:

-5000 AWS EC2 instances.
-They are all 3.8xlarge machines and are each backed up by 3 Terrabytes of Elastic Block Storage.
+**5000 AWS EC2 instances**.
+They are all **3.8xlarge machines** and are each backed up by 3 Terrabytes of **Elastic Block Storage**.
 All the Hadoop Data File System data is stored in this mounted EBS.
 1500 of the EC2 instances are deployed for the web-facing parts of the applications and the remaining 3,500 for analytics and ML alogrithms
 Elastic Load Balancing is used to distrubte the incoming traffic between multiple EC2 instances.
-Airbnb holds around 1.5 petabytes of data in their Hive-managed tables in Hadoop Distributed File System clusters.
+Airbnb holds around **1.5 petabytes of data** in their Hive-managed tables in Hadoop Distributed File System clusters.

-Simple Storage Service (S3).
+**Simple Storage Service (S3)**.
 This service houses backup fata and static files.
 Airbnb uses this service to store over 10 terabytes of user photos.
-Amazon Elastic MapReduce - To process all of the data that Airbnb receives, MapReduce is used.
-It helps process and analyse 50 GB of data daily in the AWS cloud.
+**Amazon Elastic MapReduce**- To process all of the data that Airbnb receives, MapReduce is used.
+It helps process and analyse **50 GB of data** daily in the AWS cloud.
 Specifically, the mapreduce framework breaks down the input data into smaller fragments or shards, that distribute it to the nodes that compose the cluster.

-Amazon CloudWatch - this is a tool for supervising all of the EC2 assets from the AWS Management Console.
+**Amazon CloudWatch** - this is a tool for supervising all of the EC2 assets from the AWS Management Console.

-Amazon RDS

 https://ngenioussolutions.com/blog/role-played-by-amazon-web-services-aws-in-growth-of-airbnb/
 https://www.nextplatform.com/2015/09/10/airbnb-shares-the-keys-to-its-infrastructure/